IncioMan/crypto_price_analysis/README.md

 **Answer**

-We analysed this usecase for [ADA](https://cardano.org/).
+We analysed this usecase for one single coin: [ADA](https://cardano.org/).
 Our results show that the top 10 best scoring combinations (with little delta profits among them) can be grouped into two categories:

 * Buying in the middle and at the end/beginning
 * Buying both times in the middle